ON THIS PAGE: You will learn about the different types of treatments doctors use for people with gallbladder cancer. Use the menu to see other pages.

 Your treatment plan may include a combination of surgery, medications, or radiation therapy.
 Palliative care will also be important to help relieve symptoms and side effects.

-For most people, a diagnosis of metastatic cancer is very stressful and difficult.
+For many people, a diagnosis of metastatic cancer is very stressful and difficult.
 You and your family are encouraged to talk about how you feel with doctors, advanced practice providers, nurses, social workers, or other members of the health care team.
-It may also be helpful to talk with other patients, including through a support group.
+It may also be helpful to talk with other patients, such as through a support group or other peer support program.

 Remission and the chance of recurrence